 Keep your capsules in a cool dry place where the temperature stays below 30°C.

-Do not store DANTRIUM or any other medicine in a bathroom or near a sink.
+Do not store DANTRIUM or any other medicine in the bathroom or near a sink.

-Do not leave it in the car or on window sills on hot days.
+Do not leave it in the car or on a window sill on hot days.
 Heat and dampness can destroy some medicines.

-Keep your DANTRIUM capsules where children cannot reach them.
+Keep your DANTRIUM capsules where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.